KJHJason/Cultured-Downloader/README.md

      - For instance, `_checksum_windows_x86_64-628b21a1b0dbf33a1137432e0f350e5c4bd49ecac9fa2f8a261555433967d394` contains the SHA256 hash of the Windows x86_64 executable file.
        - The 64 characters `628b21a1b0dbf33a1137432e0f350e5c4bd49ecac9fa2f8a261555433967d394` suffix is the SHA256 hash of the executable file.
        - You can also simply open it as a text file which would contain the SHA256 checksum as well.
-   - Finally, you can enjoy running the program!
+   - Finally, extract the executable file from the archive/zip file and run it.
+     - For Linux and macOS, if you're having difficulty extracting the `.tar.gz` archive file, you can use the terminal to extract the file using the `tar -xvf <filename>.tar.gz` command.

 ## Terms of Use